1995 kidnapping of western tourists in Kashmir: Kidnapping

 The six victims included two British tourists, Keith Mangan of Middlesbrough and Paul Wells of Blackburn; two Americans, John Childs of Simsbury, Connecticut, and Donald Hutchings of Spokane, Washington; a German student, Dirk Hasert (14 August 1969–c.
 1995); and a Norwegian actor, Hans Christian Ostrø (1968-13 August 1995).
 Mangan's and Hutchings' wives were left behind by the kidnappers as their husbands were abducted.

 A note released by the kidnappers a day after the kidnappings read, "Accept our demands or face dire consequences.
 We are fighting against anti-Islamic forces.
 Western countries are anti-Islam, and America is the biggest enemy of Islam."
 John Childs managed to escape and was rescued four days later.
 Ostrø was beheaded by his abductors and his body was found near Pahalgam on 13 August 1995.
-His body was taken to AIIMS, New Delhi, where a postmortem was conducted by Professor T. D. Dogra, who established that the beheading was the cause of death, and reported that the words "Al Faran" were carved onto his chest.
-The kidnappers demanded the release of Pakistani militant Maulana Masood Azhar who had been imprisoned by India and 20 other prisoners.
+His body was taken to AIIMS, New Delhi, where a postmortem was conducted by Professor Tirath Das Dogra, who established that the beheading was the cause of death, and reported that the words "Al Faran" were carved onto his chest.
+The kidnappers demanded the release of Pakistani militant Masood Azhar who had been imprisoned by India and 20 other prisoners.
 Several national and international organisations issued appeals to Al-Faran to release the tourists.
 Representatives of the embassies of the victims' countries also visited Kashmir frequently to seek their release, without success.
 In December 1995, the kidnappers left a note that they were no longer holding the men hostage.
 Mangan, Wells, Hutchings, and Hasert have never been found and are presumed to have been killed.

 In May 1996, a captured militant told Indian investigators and FBI agents that he had heard that all four hostages had been shot dead on 13 December 1995, nine days after an operation by Indian security forces that killed four of the original hostage-takers, including the man said to have been leading them, Abdul Hamid Turki.
 Journalists Adrian Levy and Catherine Scott-Clark claim however, in their book The Meadow, that the remaining hostages were sold from Al-Faran to Ghulam Nabi Mir, also known as Azad Nabi, who held them for months before shooting them dead on 24 December 1995.
-Ghulam Nabi Mir was at the time leader of pro-Indian Islamic guerrilla group Muslim Mujaheddin, a faction of Hizbul Mujahideen, who organized themselves into the Patriotic Peoples Front in 1995 or 1996 to contest local elections.
+Ghulam Nabi Mir was at the time leader of pro-Indian Islamic guerrilla group Muslim Mujaheddin, a faction of Hizbul Mujahideen, who organized themselves into the All Jammu & Kashmir Patriotic Peoples Front in 1995 or 1996 to contest local elections.

 Al-Faran has been determined to be a pseudonym of Harkat-ul-Ansar; however HuA has denied having any ties to it.